Guidance

 Information for applicants to the EU Settlement Scheme who are applying from outside the UK.

-You can apply for status under the EU Settlement Scheme from outside the UK.
+You may be able to apply for status under the EU Settlement Scheme from outside the UK.

 You must use the EU Exit: ID Document Check app to verify that you’re entitled to apply from outside the UK.

-You’ll need to prove your relationship and show that your EU, EEA or Swiss family member is either eligible for the EU Settlement Scheme or has already been granted settled or pre-settled status.
+You’ll need to prove your relationship and show that your family member from the EU, Switzerland, Norway, Iceland or Liechtenstein has been granted settled or pre-settled status under the EU Settlement Scheme.

-If you’re able to apply to the EU Settlement Scheme from outside the UK (because you have already returned to the UK with your qualifying British citizen family member and are currently overseas again) you’ll need to show:
+If you’re able to apply to the EU Settlement Scheme from outside the UK (because you have already returned to the UK with your qualifying British citizen family member and are currently overseas again) you’ll need to show proof of your:

 If you cannot scan your document

-If you’re an EU, EEA or Swiss citizen and cannot verify your passport or national identity card using the app, we may ask you to send your document to us by post.
+If you’re from the EU, Switzerland, Norway, Iceland or Liechtenstein and cannot verify your passport or national identity card using the app, we may ask you to send your document to us by post.
 You should consider whether local laws mean that you cannot post your identity document.

-If you’re not an EU, EEA or Swiss citizen and the app does not scan the biometric chip in your UK residence card, contact the EU Settlement Resolution Centre.
+If you’re not from the EU, Switzerland, Norway, Iceland or Liechtenstein and the app does not scan the biometric chip in your UK residence card, contact the Resolution Centre.
 You should not send this document to the UK by post.

 If you cannot post your identity document